wing5wong/artisan-whs-static/source/_events/2020-07-20_year-12-prizegiving.md

 At the conclusion of this ceremony students will be issued with their reports and NCEA examination admission slips.

 This is the last day for Year 12.

+Buses run at the normal times and the Library will be open until 4.30pm.